The last ‘job’ I had working for someone else was when I was 19.

 The Benefits of Actively Asking for Feedback

-Since actively seeking and asking for feedback, I’ve experienced some incredible benefits which has been very exciting.
+Since actively seeking and asking for feedback, I’ve experienced some incredible benefits which have been very exciting.

-Based on my own experience of actively asking for feedback, here’s my 5 reasons why you should seriously consider actively asking for feedback 🙂
+Based on my own experience of actively asking for feedback, here are my 5 reasons why you should seriously consider actively asking for feedback 🙂

 - Greater Awareness of Self: I now have a much better understanding of my strengths and areas of improvements as perceived by others, and I’m starting to know myself at a deeper level.

 - Tangible Actions for Improvement: It has given me a clear list of tangible things I can do to become a better person, husband, friend, colleague and leader which is super exciting and empowering!

 - Rapid Personal Growth: I have experienced huge personal growth and improvement in an incredibly rapid period of time and I’m excited about the future growth.